 To experience something “truly authentic”.
 Surely that’s one of the main reasons why we travel?
 To completely understand a local culture that’s different to our own and experience their way of life.
 To immerse yourself in how others live, whilst also benefiting the host community and leaving a positive impact.

-I’m lucky enough to say that this trip to an Akha Tribe Village in the remote corner of Northern Laos was honestly the craziest and most memorable experience of my life so far.
+I’m lucky enough to say that this trip to an Akha Tribe Village in the remote corner of Northern Laos was honestly the most memorable experience of my travels so far.

-The trip certainly wasn’t touristy.
-It took us deep into the mountains of the region of Phongsali, the northernmost, poorest and most remote region of Laos.
+The experience took us deep into the mountains of the region of Phongsali, the northernmost, poorest and most remote region of Laos.
 We later found out that only a few groups had previously taken the trip, even this conversation didn’t prepare me for how amazing the experience was going to be.
 I just really did not know what to expect.

 So Shaun and I met our guide Puk in Luang Prabang for the start of the journey and for the duration of the entire first day we were squished onto a local bus which took us to a small town halfway in between Luang Prabang and our destination in Phongsali province.
 Puk explained that the journey was going to take 2 days in total, we would then have to hike up a mountain from the roadside to get to the village.